 Birka was the first city in Sweden.
-The city originates around 750 and is located on todays Björkö.
+The city originated around 750 and is located on todays Björkö.
 The island was an important trading center during the time of the Vikings.
-Björkö is an island in Lake Malaren, about 30 kilometers from Stockholm.
-Since 1993, it is part of the UNESCO World Heritage .
+Björkö is an island in Lake Mälaren, about 30 kilometers from Stockholm.
+Since 1993, it is part of the UNESCO World Heritage.

 By boat to Birka

 Strömma offers various boat excursions, Birka is probably the most popular one in the summer months.
 The boat leaves from Stadshuskajen, near Stockholm City Hall.
 It is advisable to buy your ticket in advance.
-Unfortunately, anyone traveling with the Stockholm Card can not book a ticket and will have to be on time to secure his/her spot.
-For departure times, take a look at on the website .
+Unfortunately, anyone travelling with the Stockholm Card can not book a ticket and will have to be on time to secure his/her spot.
+For departure times, take a look at on the website.

-At 10 o’clock the town hall bells just sounded when our boat started to move.
+At 10 o’clock, the town hall bells just sounded, our boat started to move.
 It was a sunny day and the sun deck was filling up quickly.
 Despite the sunny weather, it was quite fresh when the boat sailed away.
 Don’t forget to bring both warm clothes and sun protection.
 The boat ride takes around 2 hours.
 You can book food in advance.
-If you have not reserved to eat, you can bring your picnic or wait for your meal in the restaurant of Birka.
+If you haven’t reserved to eat, you can bring your picnic or wait and have lunch in the restaurant of Birka.

-Along the way you will pass many interesting places where the hostess or host of the boat tells you something about.
-They tell about King Hats and how this place got its name.
-On top of the island you also see this symbolized with a hat on a meipala.
-In addition, the boat stops short to deliver the newspaper in New King’s Hat.
+Along the way you will pass many interesting places about which the hostess or host of the boat gives a little explanation.
+They tell about Kungshatten, (the King’s hat) and how this place got its name.
+On top of the island you also see this symbolized with a hat on a may pole.
+The boat also has a short stop to deliver the newspaper in Nykungshatten.

 Birka, the Viking town

 Birka offers guided tours in English and Swedish.
-They take about an hour.
+The tours take about an hour.
 I first doubted if I would follow the tour because an hour in a total staying of only 3 hours is quite long but it was well worth it.
 The first tour proved to be the busiest.
-To me the first tour seems the most practical too because you get a lot of information about the location during the tour and then you have time to visit some parts like Black Earth.
+To me the first tour seems the most practical too because you get a lot of information about the location during the tour and then you have time to visit some parts like Svarta Jorden.

-Do not expect to see a real city in Birka.
-Archeologically, however, it is a very interesting place.
+Don’t expect to see a real city in Birka.
+Archaeologically, however, it is a very interesting place.
 From the mountain Borgberget you can see the remains of the city walls.
 On Borgberget you will also see the Angar monuments that was placed here in 1834 for the 1000th anniversary of the arrival of Sankt Ansgars in Birka.

 In the museum you will find some archaeological finds.
 There is an aerial view on which you can see the topography.
-Also, some replicas, a film and a museum shop.
+Further on there are some replicas, a film and a museum shop.